cckmwong-data/youtube_sentiment_analysis/README.md

 1. **Model Development**
    - Data preprocessing and exploratory analysis
-   - Training a custom LSTM sentiment analysis model
+   - Training a custom LSTM sentiment analysis model with 1.6 million pre-labeled tweets
    - Compare the performance of the custom LSTM model with traditional approaches, TextBlob and VADER
-   - Saving and exporting the trained model for deployment
+   - Saving and exporting the trained model for deployment (.keras)

 3. **Model Deployment**
    - Hosting the trained LSTM model on Hugging Face